Austin Gallery

 Pros

-• Genuine top-grain leather where you touch it
+• Genuine leather where you touch it

 • Wall-hugger reclines with only inches behind it